 The pit entry and exit was modified in 1996 and again in 1999, while a total resurfacing was undertaken in 2007.
 To facilitate the work, the circuit was closed and no events were held in the five months immediately preceding the Grand Prix.

-Plans for a new Formula One only pitlane on the Reta Oposta straight were unveiled in 2012, though were finally discounted after circuit bosses feared it might spoil some of the essential character of the track.
-Instead, a $60 million refurbishment programme was launched, which saw major civil engineering works begin in August 2014 to create a new pitlane entry and exit.
-The hillside at the back of the Laranjinha was cut away and then built up with a concrete wall, allowing more space above for a revised pit lane entry.
-At the same time, the track itself was moved a few metres further back to create additional runoff.
-Despite this change, the offical track length remains unchanged.
+Plans for a new Formula One only pit lane on the Reta Oposta straight were unveiled in 2012, though were finally discounted after circuit bosses feared it might spoil some of the essential character of the track.
+Instead, a $60 million refurbishment programme was launched, which saw major civil engineering works begin in August 2014 to create a new pit lane entry and exit.
+The hillside at the back of the Laranjinha was built up with a concrete wall, allowing more space above for a revised pit lane entry.

-Additional run-off was also created at the Senna-S by moving the pitlane exit further back, while further earthworks created more room to the outside of Curva do Sol.
-The final track change came with the addition of an alternate route at Bico de Pato, possible for use during motorcycle events.
+Additional run-off was also created at the Senna-S by moving the pit lane exit further back, while further earthworks created more room to the outside of Curva do Sol.
+The final track change came with the addition of an alternate route at Bico de Pato, possibly for use during motorcycle events, though this does not seem to have ever been used.
 The works, including a full track resurfacing, were completed ahead of the Grand Prix in November, with a second phase due to start following the race.
-This will see the existing pit buildings demolished and new ones built, with increased garage and paddock space.
-A reduced calendar of events will be run in 2015 with a temporary pit lane to be employed while the construction work takes place.
+This saw the existing pit buildings demolished and new ones built, with increased garage and paddock space.
+A reduced calendar of events was run in 2015 with a temporary pit lane employed while the construction work took place.